Photo Finish (Wednesday Theatre)

-"Photo Finish" is a 1965 Australian TV movie based on a play by Peter Ustinov.
+"Photo Finish" is a 1965 Australian teleplay based on a play by Peter Ustinov.
 It screened on ABC and was produced by Oscar Whitbread and starred Frank Thring.
+"Photo Finish" aired on 10 November 1965 in Melbourne and Sydney.

 Thring played the role on stage the year before.

 It was part of Wednesday Theatre.
 Australian TV drama was relatively rare at the time.

 Plot

 A writer is visited by ghosts from his past - himself at the ages of twenty, forty, and sixty.